mcrespoae/tempit/README.md

 ![PyPI](https://img.shields.io/pypi/v/tempit?label=pypi%20package)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/tempit)

+`tempit` is a Python package designed to simplify the process of measuring the execution time of your functions through a straightforward decorator.

 ## Overview

-`tempit` is a Python package designed to simplify the process of measuring the execution time of your functions through a straightforward decorator.
+`tempit` offers a powerful and user-friendly decorator for performance analysis of Python functions.
+It allows for easy benchmarking, customizable measurement parameters, and detailed output for multiple runs and concurrent executions.
+With support for various function types and features like human-readable time formatting and automatic recursion detection, `tempit` is designed for efficient and accurate function performance measurement.

 ## Installation